Skip to main content

 8. Trails & Tunnels Through Vegetation

-• Tunnels through reeds, lignum, or thick scrub
+• Tunnels through reeds, lignum, blackberry, or thick scrub

-• Trails leading to water or feeding areas
+• Trails leading to water, feeding areas, or bedding sites

 • Tracks and scats along the trail